The Bureau seeks information to identify opportunities to utilize Tech Sprints as a means to encourage regulatory innovation.

 The notices listed below are no longer open for public comment.
 Select a document title to read the full text of the notice or the comments that were received.

-The Bureau of Consumer Financial Protection (Bureau) is seeking comments and information regarding the overall effectiveness and efficiency of its Data Collections and data governance practices.
+The Bureau of Consumer Financial Protection (Bureau) is seeking comments and information from interested parties to assist the Bureau in assessing the overall efficiency and effectiveness of its supervision program and whether any changes to the program would be appropriate.